 By structuring your time and tasks in this way, you can avoid mindlessly working on various things for hours on end and instead focus your mindless effort where it belongs and pay concentrated attention to the tasks that deserve it.

 This is the highest priority quadrant, where you'll put tasks that deserve the majority of your attention.
-Sometimes called the "do" quadrant, this is where you may spend a great amount of your working day; focusing on your most important and stressful jobs.
+Sometimes called the "do" quadrant, this is where teams may spend a disproportionate amount of their time: focusing on your most important and stressful jobs.

 Though this is important (per the title of this quadrant), it's equally important that you avoid working exclusively out of this quadrant.
 As you'll see through using the Eisenhower Matrix, the theme is balancing the four quadrants for maximum productivity.